 Guess what: The BuzzFeed Book Club is probably for you.

 Each month, BuzzFeed Books selects one exciting new book for members to read together.
-We'll chat about these books in the BuzzFeed Book Club Facebook group — where we’ll ask discussion questions, share our opinions, gush and rant about our favorite and least favorite characters, make plot predictions, host Q&As with the authors, and generally drop in random thoughts as we read together.
+We'll chat about these books in the BuzzFeed Book Club Facebook group — where we’ll ask discussion questions, share our opinions, gush and rant about our favorite and least favorite characters, make plot predictions, and generally drop in random thoughts as we read together.

-You’ll get three newsletters a month, full of exclusive content from the authors, highlights from the Facebook group, blurbs from future selections, giveaways, and more.
+We'll feature exclusive content in BuzzFeed Books newsletter — inspiration from the authors, highlights from the Facebook group, blurbs from future selections, giveaways, and more.
+Sign up here.